GSA/USSM/_pages/marketplace/fleet.md

                   <p>

- <B>In 2023, the Federal government operated over 670,000 vehicles, drove over 4.6 Billion miles, and reported costs of $5.5 billion for fleet operations<SUP>1</SUP></B> These operations present as an opportunity to continue advancing efficiencies in maintenance, fuel, and acquisition overhead associated with managing the Federal fleet.
-A coordinated management strategy ensures the Federal fleet meets agency mission needs while supporting goals that align with broader federal priorities such as (1) fiscal responsibility, (2) <A HREF="https://www.madeinamerica.gov/">Made in America</A>, and (3) <A HREF="https://www.sustainability.gov/federalsustainabilityplan/fleet.html">sustainability</A>.
+ <B>In 2023, the Federal government operated over 670,000 vehicles, drove over 4.6 billion miles, and reported costs of $5.5 billion for fleet operations<SUP>1</SUP></B> These operations present as an opportunity to continue advancing efficiencies in the maintenance, fuel, and acquisition overhead associated with managing the Federal fleet.
+A coordinated management strategy ensures the Federal fleet continues to meet agency mission needs while supporting goals that align with broader federal priorities such as (1) fiscal responsibility, (2) <A HREF="https://www.madeinamerica.gov/">Made in America</A>, and (3) <A HREF="https://www.sustainability.gov/federalsustainabilityplan/fleet.html">sustainability</A>.

 </p>